femas1/eatly/README.md

 [KNOWN-ISSUES]

-- If one recipe fails to save (e.g. missing id), the "my recipe" btn will fail to load the stored recipes from localStorage
-- THe API key is publicf
+- THe API key is public

 [TROUBLES]